FudanDISC/ReForm-Eval/README.md

-    data_duplication=5, # number of multiple tests for the same sample shuffle_options=True, # whether to shuffle the options for the same sample load_from_hf:Optional=True # whether to load from huggingface )
+    data_duplication=5, # number of multiple tests for the same sample shuffle_options=True, # whether to shuffle the options for the same sample load_from_hf:Optional=True # whether to load from huggingface offline_from_hf:Optional=False # whether to load the huggingface data from the local path )
 ```
 Notice that each sample of the loaded dataset will be a dict containing all information like: